 Please note that CMS has extended the CMS Web Interface for use in 2022.

 Practices of two or more eligible providers can participate as a group.
 Group reporting is when performance data for all providers in the practice is aggregated at the Tax Identification Number (TIN) level.
 All providers under the TIN will receive the same score.
 Solo practitioners are not eligible to report as a group.

 If a practice chooses to participate as a group, individual providers who are not required to participate because they do not exceed the low-volume threshold will receive a payment adjustment.

-The PINNACLE and the Diabetes Collaborative QCDR can accommodate GPRO reporting.
-Practices should notify their dedicated FIGmd Client Account Manager of their desire for GPRO reporting ahead of the CMS deadline.
+The PINNACLE Registry and the Diabetes Collaborative Registry QCDR can accommodate group reporting.
+Practices are required to notify their dedicated Client Account Manager and the Clinical Data Registry support team of their desire to report as a group by November 1 of the performance year.

 Practices are required to submit 100 percent of patient encounters that meet inclusion criteria.
 Generally, that includes face-to-face office visits for patients with coronary artery disease, heart failure, hypertension, diabetes and/or atrial fibrillation.

 No, participation in registry data collection requires providers and practices to submit all data elements on all patients that meet the inclusion criteria, regardless of payer status, not just the select MIPS measures.

 A MIPS eligible provider or group may submit MIPS data through multiple submission methods.
 Each reporting mechanism must encompass a complete reporting period and include the minimum reporting requirements.
 There are two exceptions specific to quality reporting, CMS Web Interface which can only be used by groups, virtual groups of at least 25 providers and ACOs and claims can only be used by those with a small practice designation.